lzy3691101/final_project/README.md

 Suggested schedule
 Rubric

-Instructions on how to run presentations
+Instructions on how to run presentations - see content here from DSI 1.0